konklone/tmcw.github.com/_posts/2012-06-04-the-module-pattern.md

 - blog
 ---

+_Once you've read this, [read the update which has more detailed information about the module pattern's performance profile!](http://macwright.org/2013/01/22/javascript-module-pattern-memory-and-closures.html)_

 This is an article on the _module pattern_ for Javascript, and some of its neat properties when used for instances.
 I've been using it recently for projects like